National Disability Insurance Scheme

 - giving you equipment such as a wheelchair or communications device

-- helping you prepare an individualised support plan for your daily needs
+- helping you prepare a NDIS support plan for your daily needs,

-- treating your disability early, so you may need less support later in your life.
+- supporting you with your disability early, so you may need less NDIS support later in your life.

 Find out more about what supports are funded by the NDIS.